khueue/crisp/README.md

 ## Usage

+First, make sure the directives in crisp_utils.pl are loaded by each file that needs testing.
+These directives let us define test/2 predicates in many places in many files:

+	:- multifile test/2.
+	:- discontiguous test/2.

-Make sure the directives in crisp_utils are loaded by each file that needs testing, and then sprinkle your code with test/2 predicates.
-Files under test need not be modules, and predicates under test need not be exported.
-Example with a module:
+Then sprinkle your code with test/2 predicates, where the first argument is a label for the test (name and arity of the tested predicate might be a good idea), and the second argument is a list of goals that are supposed to succeed.
+Files under test need not be modules, and predicates under test need not be exported -- Crisp traverses all loaded modules, including the top level.
+Example using a module:

 	:- module(concatenate, [concatenate/3]).
 	:- ensure_loaded('../crisp_utils').